nuuuwan/news_lk3_data/README.md

 *2024-03-07 09:00:00* · [`adaderanalk`](https://www.adaderana.lk/news/97787/police-sergeant-arrested-for-aiding-and-abetting-harak-katas-escape-bid) · `en`

-A police officer has been arrested on charges of aiding and abetting the foiled attempt by the notorious criminal figure Nadun Chinthaka alias “Harak Kata” to escape custody.
+A police officer has been arrested on charges of being complicit the foiled attempt by the notorious underworld figure Nadun Chinthaka alias “Harak Kata” to escape custody.

-The apprehended officer was identified as a 36-year-old Police Sergeant attached to the Matara Divisional Crimes Investigation Division.
+The apprehended officer was identified as a Police Sergeant attached to the Matara Divisional Crimes Investigation Division.

-The Terrorism Investigation Division (TID) is conducting further investigations into the suspect under the provisions of the Prevention of Terrorism Act (PTA).
+The Terrorism Investigation Division (TID) had arrested the 36-year-old on Wednesday (March 06) for aiding and abetting the infamous criminal gang leader and covering up information vital to the ongoing investigations.

-◼️
+According to the police media division, the suspect was also involved with Jayasekara Withanage Ruwan Chamara alias “Midigama Ruwan” who operates from overseas and orchestrated “Harak Kata’s” escape bid at the CID.

+Investigating officers have uncovered a WhatsApp messages exchanged between the arrested police sergeant and “Midigama Ruwan”.

+...

 [Data](articles/ac082a33.json)